amcguiga/blades-in-the-dark-srd-content/Blades-in-the-Dark-SRD-Abbreviated.md

 ### Choose a special ability

-Take a look at the special abilities for your playbook and choose one.
-If you can't decide which one to pick, go with the first one on the list—it's placed there as a good default choice.
+Pick one of the special abilities listed in the appendix.

 #### Special Armor